 We recognize the value of acting as a socially responsible organization as it benefits other people, stakeholders, organizations and the regions in which we operate and carry on our business.
 We are committed to creating long-term shareholder value in a socially responsible and sustainable manner and continually strive to improve performance.
 You can read more about our approach to sustainability in our current Sustainability Report.
-We intend to publish another report in June 2022.
+We intend to publish another report in June 2023.

-We are also evaluating opportunities to expand our product offerings by making available carbon-friendly portable energy products to our customers as part of the energy transition to lower carbon solutions.
-In this regard, on January 10, 2022, we announced our partnership with Charbone Corporation to provide green hydrogen to commercial and industrial customers in Quebec, Canada.
+We are also evaluating opportunities to expand our product offerings by making available carbonfriendly portable energy products to our customers as part of the energy transition to lower carbon solutions.
+In this regard, on May 5, 2022, we entered into a definitive agreement with Charbone Corporation to provide green hydrogen to commercial and industrial customers in Quebec, Canada.